Athletics at the 2016 Summer Olympics – Men's long jump

-The men's long jump competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil was held at the Olympic Stadium between 12–13 August.
+The men's long jump competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil was held at the Olympic Stadium between 12 and 13 August.
 Thirty-two athletes from 23 nations competed.
-The event was won by Jeff Henderson of the United States, the nation's first gold medal in the event since 2004 and 22nd overall.
+The event was won by 1 cm by Jeff Henderson of the United States, the nation's first gold medal in the event since 2004 and 22nd overall.
 Luvo Manyonga won South Africa's second silver medal in the men's long jump.
 Defending champion Greg Rutherford of Great Britain took bronze, becoming the tenth man to win a second medal in the event.

 Summary

 The only two automatic qualifiers were the round winners: Henderson in 8.20 m and Wang in 8.24 m.
 In a low quality display only four athletes went beyond eight metres.
 Defending champion Rutherford narrowly reached the final in tenth place after two fouls and a moderate third jump.
 Tornéus of Sweden was eliminated, as was American Hartfield, both failing to go beyond 7.70 m.